qasimshahid/qasimshahid/README.md

 - 📖 I’m currently heading into my third year of studying Computer Science at George Mason University, aiming to graduate in Summer or Fall 2024.

-- 🎸 My hobbies and interests include 70s-90s rock/metal music, Formula 1 (Go Mercedes!), and a fascination of all things related to space!

 - 📧 Reach me through LinkedIn or my email, qshahid@gmu.edu

 <!---